yt-project/yt/doc/source/help/index.rst

 .. _look-at-the-source:

-Look at the Source Code
+Look at the source code
 -----------------------

 We've done our best to make the source clean, and it is easily searchable from